angad-k/ProcSDF/README.md

 - It's raymarched.
 Think raytracing, but more fun.
 Check out [this very fun blog](https://michaelwalczyk.com/blog-ray-marching.html) to know more about raymarching.
 Other than that [Inigo Quilez](https://iquilezles.org/)'s resources on raymarching are always a godsend.

-# How to run ProcSDF?
+# How to run ProcSDF? ⚡

 The [latest release](https://github.com/angad-k/ProcSDF/releases/latest) on GitHub would be the easiest way to run ProcSDF.
 The zip file has the executable and some other useful files to get you started.

-# Tell me more about ProcSDF
+# Tell me more about ProcSDF❗

 - The GUI's made in the friendly neighbourhood GUI library - **ImGUI**.
 Check it out [here](https://github.com/ocornut/imgui).